Determination of the strong-coupling constant from the $Z$-boson transverse-momentum distribution: Methodology

 The term $\textrm{d}{\hat \sigma}^{\textrm{V}}_{\textrm{LO}}$ is the leading-order (LO) cross section.

-The function ${\cal H}_V$\,\cite{Catani:2000vq,Catani:2013tia} includes the hard-collinear contributions and it can be expanded in powers of \as{} as
+The function ${\cal H}_V$~\cite{Catani:2000vq,Catani:2013tia} includes the hard-collinear contributions and it can be expanded in powers of \as{} as

 The universal (process independent) form factor $\exp\{{\cal G}\}$ contains all the terms that order-by-order in $\as$ are logarithmically divergent as $\qt \to 0$.
-The resummed logarithmic expansion of ${\cal G}$ reads \begin{widetext}
+The resummed logarithmic expansion of ${\cal G}$ reads

-\end{widetext} where \tL{} is the logarithmic expansion parameter, the functions $g^{(n)}$ control and resum the $\as^k\tL^{k}$ (with $k\geq 1$) logarithmic terms in the exponent of Eq.~(\ref{eq:rescross_2}) due to soft and collinear radiation.
+where \tL{} is the logarithmic expansion parameter, the functions $g^{(n)}$ control and resum the $\as^k\tL^{k}$ (with $k\geq 1$) logarithmic terms in the exponent of Eq.~(\ref{eq:rescross_2}) due to soft and collinear radiation.

 The function ${\cal G}$ is singular in the region of transverse-momenta of the order of the scale of the QCD coupling $\Lambda_{\textrm{QCD}}$.
 This signals that a truly non-perturbative region is approached and perturbative results are not reliable.
-The singular behavior of the perturbative form factor is removed by using the so-called $b_*$~\cite{Collins:1981va,Collins:1984kg} regularization procedure, in which the dependence of $\exp\{{\cal G}\}$ on the impact parameter $b$\footnote{The impact parameter $b$ is the Fourier-conjugate variable to \qt.} is freezed before reaching the singular point by performing the replacement $b^2 \to b_*^2 = b^2 b_{\textrm{lim}}^2/( b^2 + b_{\textrm{lim}}^2)$.
+The singular behaviour of the perturbative form factor is removed by using the so-called $b_*$~\cite{Collins:1981va,Collins:1984kg} regularisation procedure, in which the dependence of $\exp\{{\cal G}\}$ on the impact parameter $b$, that is the Fourier-conjugate variable to \qt, is frozen before reaching the singular point by performing the replacement $b^2 \to b_*^2 = b^2 b_{\textrm{lim}}^2/( b^2 + b_{\textrm{lim}}^2)$.
 In the calculation the default value of $b_{\textrm{lim}} = 3$~GeV$^{-1}$ is used.
-The minimal prescription\cite{Catani:1996yz,Laenen:2000de,Kulesza:2002rh} is considered as alternative regularization procedure.
-Non-perturbative QCD effects are included in the form of a Gaussian form factor $S_{\textrm{NP}}=\exp\{-g\,b^2\}$.
+The minimal prescription~\cite{Catani:1996yz,Laenen:2000de,Kulesza:2002rh} is considered as alternative regularisation procedure.